-People get a sense of security by projecting stability onto what they see, a feigned familiarity that inhibits noticing the actual rate of change.
-Repeat photos, maps, and successive aerials facilitate visualizing change over longer periods, lest wistful memory (or denial) substitute for accuracy.
+People get a sense of security by projecting stability onto what they see, a pretended familiarity that inhibits noticing the actual rate of change.
+Repeat photos, maps, and successive aerials impart reality to change over longer periods, lest wistful memory (or denial) substitute for accuracy.
 In earlier editions of this book, I confined this chapter to aerial photos taken since we began.
-More recently, as the site history chapter developed, I started recognizing what were likely aboriginal vegetative patterns culminating with the realization of an almost incomprehensible (to most people) degree of change resulting from fire suppression, early road construction, and consequent drainage that greatly exceeded what I had theretofore envisioned.
-As that history chapter grew beyond reasonable limits, I chose to integrate a graphical representation of that massive change into this chapter, befitting a long-term perspective characteristic of forestry.
+More recently, as the site history chapter developed, I started recognizing what were likely aboriginal vegetative patterns culminating with the realization of an almost incomprehensible degree of change (to most people) resulting from fire suppression, early road construction, and the consequences of road drainage, changes of vastly greater magnitude than what I had previously envisioned.
+As that history chapter grew, I chose to integrate a graphical representation of each land use into this chapter, befitting the long-term perspective characteristic of forestry.
 Yet this change in temporal scope placed very difficult demands on this presentation because of a paradox resulting from that same subconscious preference for stability: We visualize the past in terms of how the land appears to us now.
 When the magnitude of change dwarfs what we can reasonably envision, it makes communicating that degree of difference just a bit challenging.

-To recap our history so far, by 1791 (when the Spanish built the road), European diseases (particularly tuberculosis, influenza, and syphilis) had already spread to the tribes and the consequences were beginning to exert their influence on the land.
-Weeds came in with the road.
+To recap our history so far, by the time the Spanish built the road in 1791, European diseases had already taken an enormous toll on the Sayante tribe.
+Only two years later, the tribe was virtually extinct and the consequences had already begun to exert their influence on the land.
+Weeds came in immediately with the herds driven over the road.
 The burn ban came two years later.
-Sayante tribal management virtually ceased by the next the year.
 As will be explained in the chapter on succession: as long as there is seed within the immediate area, vegetation here can progress from bare sand to an impacted forest in only 30 years.
-Between the ban on burning and the arrival of Mr. McKiernan, it had been 70 years.
+This process took longer than that because even native plants had to invade an area where they had never been in millennia.
+Between the ban on Indian burning and the arrival of the first American settler, it had been 70 years.
 By the time Ed Fenn got here, it had been 130 years.
-Yet even then, it was still not heavily forested.
+Yet even then, this property was still not yet heavily forested.
 Succession had been retarded by the distance from seed sources, slash fires, and grazing.
 When the Indians had it, there were very few trees here.

 This is my studied guess at Sayante tribal land use in about 1750.
 Estimated contours are 25 feet, about 200' from the bottom of the property to the top.
 Seasonal drainages and seeps are in blue.
-Background colors depict what the cover might have been among the categories maintained today (boxes).
+Background colors depict my estimate of what the cover would have been among the categories here today (boxes).
 These estimates were derived from compiled observations of patterns of returning plants, geology, drainage, burning, and shading by hills along with estimates of physical resource requirements to sustain travelers along the trail (food moisture and fuel) coupled with my experience of what would do well in a particular spot ("If I were an Indian, what would I grow there?") based upon Spanish observations, horticultural experiments, and ethnographic and archaeological readings.
-The reason there are more detailed inferences and evidences on the south (left) end of the property is that the changes imposed by orchard development and exotic tree introductions on the north end were so profound as to obliterate all signs of aboriginal land uses.
+The reason there are more detailed evidences on the south (left) end of the property is that the changes imposed by orchard development and exotic tree introductions in the northeast corner (lower right) were so profound as to obliterate most signs of aboriginal land uses.